-5.3 What are the reporting requirements in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers, including on environmental, social and/or governance factors?

-An AIFM must provide the CNMV with any information it requires at any time, and shall provide on a regular basis, information about: (i) the principal markets and instruments in which it trades on behalf of the fund, company or entity it manages; (ii) the main instruments in which the fund trades; and (iii) the principal exposures and concentration of each of the funds it manages.
+An AIFM must provide the CNMV with any information it requires at any time, and shall provide, on a regular basis, information about: (i) the principal markets and instruments in which it trades on behalf of the fund, company or entity it manages; (ii) the main instruments in which the fund trades; and (iii) the principal exposures and concentration of each of the funds it manages.
 In particular, and as noted in question 5.1 above, AIFMs shall provide the CNMV with an annual report.